ibNez/rag-document-handler/docs/database-schema.md

 - NEVER introduce a new identifier pattern (always UUID primary keys for core tables)
 - Reuse status vocabulary (see table above)
 - Keep uniqueness enforcement declarative (DB constraints) + minimal pre-checks (filesystem for files)
-- Add any new domain to: schema doc tables, stats panels, and hybrid retrieval only if logically required
+- Add any new domain to: schema doc tables, stats panels, and retrieval only if logically required
 - Prefer UPDATE over INSERT during processing phases (no duplicate logical rows)

 # End of augmented schema section.